hashicorp/terraform-provider-tls/docs/data-sources/certificate.md

 subcategory: ""
 description: |-
   Get information about the TLS certificates securing a host.
-  Use this data source to get information, such as SHA1 fingerprint or serial number, about the TLS certificates that protects an HTTPS website.
+  Use this data source to get information, such as SHA1 fingerprint or serial number, about the TLS certificates that protects a URL.
 ---

 # tls_certificate (Data Source)

 Get information about the TLS certificates securing a host.

-Use this data source to get information, such as SHA1 fingerprint or serial number, about the TLS certificates that protects an HTTPS website.
+Use this data source to get information, such as SHA1 fingerprint or serial number, about the TLS certificates that protects a URL.

 ## Example Usage